JamesNZL/algovision/docs/Scopes/Display/Minimum Data Frequency.md

 \end{align}
 $$

-For completeness, to find a reasonable minimum PWM greyscale frequency, I will make the assumption that I want at least an `8-bit` ($256$ counts) resolution to my PWM counter.
+For completeness, to find a reasonable minimum PWM [[Pixel Brightness]] greyscale frequency, I will make the assumption that I want at least an `8-bit` ($256$ counts) resolution to my PWM counter.
 This requires $256$ intervals over the period for which each row is on, ie
 $$
 \begin{align}
 t_\text{greyscale} & \lt \frac{t_\text{row}}{256} \\[0.75em]